InterviewsGuide

 When you have competing offers

-Discussing salary too early makes you look mercenary and can screen you out before you've built value.
+Too early = you look mercenary before you've built any value.

 NOT after you've already accepted

-Once you've verbally accepted, renegotiating damages your relationship before day one.
+Once you've verbally accepted, renegotiating nukes the relationship before day one.

 When they ask your expected salary (early in the process)

-"I'd love to learn more about the full scope of the role before I anchor on a number — I want to make sure I'm considering the total compensation package.
+"I'd love to learn more about the full scope of the role before I anchor on a number.
 Can you share the range budgeted for this position?"

 When they make an offer

-"Thank you — I'm genuinely excited about this opportunity.
-Before I respond, can I take 24-48 hours to review the full details?"
+"Thank you — I'm genuinely excited about this.
+Can I take 24–48 hours to review the full details?"

 Countering the offer

-"I'm very excited about this role and the team.
-Based on my research into comparable roles and my [X years of relevant experience / specific skill], I was expecting something closer to [$X].
-Is there flexibility there?"
+"I'm very excited about this role.
+Based on my research and my [X years of experience / specific skill], I was expecting closer to [$X].
+Is there flexibility?"

 When they say 'that's our maximum'

 "I understand.
-Are there other parts of the package that have more flexibility?
-I'm thinking about things like signing bonus, equity, remote flexibility, or professional development budget."
+Are there other parts of the package with more flexibility?
+Signing bonus, equity, remote flexibility, or professional development budget?"

 When you have a competing offer

-"I want to be transparent — I have another offer I'm evaluating at [$X].
-But this role is genuinely my first choice.
-Is there anything you can do to make this easier for me?"
+"I want to be transparent — I have another offer at [$X].
+But this role is my first choice.
+Is there anything you can do to make this easier?"

 Accepting the offer

 "I'm thrilled to accept.
-I want to confirm: [repeat the specific numbers].
-I'll look forward to the written offer and sign once I receive it."
+To confirm: [repeat specific numbers].
+I'll look forward to the written offer."

 Signing bonus